alexanderlarsen/Saneject/README.md

 Editor-time resolved serialized field dependency injection for Unity.
 Keep your references visible, classes clean, ditch the runtime container.

 > ⚠️ **Beta Notice**
 > Saneject is currently in beta.
-The framework is functionally stable, but the API is still evolving during the beta phase.
+The framework is functionally stable, but the API may still change during the beta phase.
 Expect some breaking changes until 1.0.0.

 > 👋 **Tried it?
 Let me know!**
 >